jack-sp-1/assignment/README.md

 to check for relations between customers and other table

 How to test :

-1) Run it as is in some editor where spark  is running. or
+1) Run it as is in some editor where spark  is running.

+or

-2)Run the first_shell.sh script after giving queue name.
+2) Run the first_shell.sh script after giving queue name.

 glue   -- This all transformations can be taken care using glue in AWS.